AnfangRobkit/robo_shield/README.md

 ```
 Or you could just add it to your .bashrc file.

+For Gazebo model staff, please remember to copy the models in **src/robo_shield_pkg/models**to the root Gazebo folder.
 ### How to run

 #### Simulated Environment (without connection to the hardware)